annotation/text-fabric/docs/advanced/settings.md

 By setting the default to `None`, the option will not be shown on the TF-browser interface.

-These options are described in `tf.applib.displaysettings`: all options marked as **interface option**.
+These options are described in `tf.advanced.options`: all options marked as **interface option**.